 Biography

-When my family gathered each year to celebrate my paternal great grandmothers birthday I would get a chance to meet Larry Toschik a distant relative and a prominent artist and illustrator.
+When my family gathered each year to celebrate my great grandmother's birthday, I would get a chance to meet Larry Toschik, a relative and a prominent artist and illustrator.
 I always brought a drawing to give to my sweet ‘Granny” for her birthday and it was a great inspiration to me when Mr. Toschik would comment on my talent.
 One year he gave me an autographed copy of the February 1976 Special Issue of the Animals of Arizona by Larry Toschik Arizona Highways Magazine.
 I have it in a frame in my office to this day.

 In 1988 while attending Yavapai College Clarkdale Campus I met William Ward.
-Will was born in Tucson and his family had been in Arizona for generations.
-His grandmother’s family, Merritt, had owned a sawmill, general store and post office in Camp Wood.
-Merritt Springs in that area is named for his grandmother Lois Merritt Ward who also authored the Apache Pass Cookbook.
+Will was born in Tucson, and his family had been in Arizona for generations.
+His grandmother’s family, Merritt, once owned a sawmill, general store and post office in Camp Wood.
+Merritt Springs in that area is named after his grandmother Lois Merritt Ward who also authored the Apache Pass Cookbook.
 His father Don, born and raised in Prescott, was a range conservationist and at one time worked for the Beaver Creek Ranger District.

 My passion has always been for art and, thankfully, God has blessed me with a natural artistic talent.
 As a young girl, my first drawings were of horses.
-Through the years I expanded my subjects to include the beautiful inspiration that I recieve from all of my Southwestern surroundings.
-To experience standing next to a towering saguaro on the sun-baked desert floor, then, standing next to a towering blue spruce on a high alpine vista overlooking the same desert where I had stood only an hour earlier, and, to have experienced all of the rich biodiversity in between is truly awe inspiring!
+Through the years I expanded my subjects to include the beautiful inspiration that I receive from all my Southwestern surroundings.
+To experience standing next to a towering saguaro on the sunbaked desert floor, then, standing next to a towering blue spruce on a high alpine vista overlooking the same desert where I had stood only an hour earlier, and, to have experienced all of the rich biodiversity in between is truly awe inspiring!
 The Southwest is blessed with such a rich bounty of the beautiful character of God's creation that I can only hope to portray a small portion of that bounty through my photographs and my artwork.
-But, not only is the Southwest blessed with a natural bounty, it is also blessed with an amazing history of culture and traditions.
-My passion as an artist is to strive to translate and portray, within a two-dimensional surface, not only what I see in my surroundings but also what I feel and percieve.
-I look forward to learning and exploring new techniques of artistic expresion and growing in understanding of the world around me.
+Not only is the Southwest blessed with a natural bounty, but it is also blessed with an amazing history of culture and traditions.
+My passion as an artist is to strive to translate and portray, within a two-dimensional surface, not only what I see in my surroundings but also what I feel and perceive.
+I look forward to learning and exploring new techniques of artistic expression and growing in understanding of the world around me.

 In 2004, I partnered with The National Day of the Cowboy because I believe in their mission.
 I have also used my talents to preserve the Western tradition of lending a helping hand.
 I have donated several murals to the 943rd Rescue Group stationed at Davis Monthan Air Force Base and donated the patch design currently in use for the Montezuma Rimrock Fire District.
 May God bless those who serve and protect our great nation!